delphicventurescode/AMPES_myPESTLERepo/Brand_Management/B2c_Announcements_of_Jan_26_2026/README.md

 Students who have not yet uploaded their **RP PDFs** and/or **presentation PPTs** to the portal are required to email the class representatives, **cc’ing the instructor**, with the reasons for the delay.

 Please address this **immediately**.
-Students are required to send out the email by EOD today (that is, Monday).
+Students are required to send out the email by EOD today or tomorrow (that is, Monday, January 26 or Tuesday, January 27).

+[ A ]